diffusiondata/diffusion-rest-adapter/README.md

 It is used to deploy an instance of the Diffusion REST Adapter with a web front end as a single executable.
 The configuration model is provided through the web interface.

-### diffusion-rest-adapter-cf-integrated-server

-The `diffusion-rest-adapter-cf-integrated-server` module provides an artifact that can be deployed as a CloudFoundry application.
-It deploys an instance of the `diffusion-rest-adapter-integrated-server` that connects to a [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/) service bound to the application.
-It can be deployed to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).

-### cloudfoundry-rest-adapter

-The `cloudfoundry-rest-adapter` module provides an artifact that can be deployed as a CloudFoundry application.
-It deploys an instance of the `adapter-client` with the `client-controlled-model-store` that connects to a [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/) service bound to the application.
-It can be deployed to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
-The `cloudfoundry-web-interface` should also be deployed along with it.

-### cloudfoundry-web-interface

-The `cloudfoundry-web-interface` module provides an artifact that can be deployed as a CloudFoundry application.
-It deploys an instance of the web interface that connects to a [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/) service bound to the application.
-It can be deployed to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
-The `cloudfoundry-rest-adapter` should also be deployed along with it.

 ## Connecting to Diffusion

 The session will require the `register_handler`, `modify_topic` and `update_topic` permissions to function correctly.